36. Liberated From Fame and Fortune

 The next day, Sister Xia and I headed over to the church separately to implement a few tasks, and I was once again thrown into emotional turmoil.
 I was thinking, “I don’t care what you think you’re made of, let’s see who does best!”
 I arrived at the church in full swing and got straight down to implementing the tasks, fellowshiping and delegating tasks at once.
 I thought, “This time I’ve really put a lot of effort in.
 It’ll certainly bear fruit, and then I’ll come out ahead of Sister Xia.”
 In a co-workers’ meeting later, I found out that I’d achieved the least in my duty.
 I had never even dreamed that that could happen.
 I lost all hope at that moment and felt that however hard I worked, I would never be able to outdo Sister Xia.
 Over that period of time, seeing our superior being caring toward Sister Xia whenever she came back late, I felt like I was left out in the cold.
 I was really jealous of her.
 When I saw her doing better than me in everything and that our superior valued her highly, I felt like I’d never get to have my day in the sun again.
 I thought that being a group leader would be better than being a church leader.
 At least the brothers and sisters would look up to me and support me.
 I felt I’d rather be a big fish in a small pond than a small fish in a big pond.
 My grievances just kept pouring out.
 I was really resistant to being in that environment and couldn’t wait to get out of there as soon as possible.
 My state was deteriorating more and more.
 I was jealous and resentful of Sister Xia, and felt like I couldn’t stand out because of her.
 I also thought, “If she just made some sort of mistake in her duty and were transferred out, that would be great.”

 After that, I full opened up to Sister Xia.
 I dissected the ways I’d been vying for name and gain and trying to compete with her.
 I also asked her to keep an eye on me and help me out.
 After that, we were able to cooperate in our duty much more smoothly.
 Even though at times I still show a desire for name and gain, I’m able to quickly see that it’s my satanic disposition showing itself, I think of the nature and consequences of continuing on like that, and then I rush to pray to God and mindfully collect my thoughts.
 I go and listen to my sister’s fellowship in earnest and learn from her strengths.
 When I see that she’s missed something in her fellowship, I chime in right away.
 At those times, I think about how to clearly fellowship the truth so that everyone can benefit from it.
 Everyone feels that those kinds of gatherings are really edifying and I gain something from them, too.
 I feel free and at ease within my heart.
-It’s just as God’s words say: “If you can fulfill your responsibilities, perform your obligations and duties, set aside your selfish desires, set aside your own intents and motives, have consideration for God’s will, and put the interests of God and His house first, then after a while of this type of experience, you will feel that this is a good way to live: It is living straightforwardly and honestly, without being a base person or a good-for-nothing, and living justly and honorably rather than being narrow-minded or mean.
+It’s just as God’s words say: “If you can fulfill your responsibilities, perform your obligations and duties, set aside your selfish desires, set aside your own intents and motives, have consideration for God’s will, and put the interests of God and His house first, then after experiencing this for a while, you will feel that this is a good way to live.
+It is living straightforwardly and honestly, without being a base person or a good-for-nothing, and living justly and honorably rather than being narrow-minded or mean.
 You will feel that this is how a person should live and act.
-Gradually, the desire within your heart to gratify your own interests will decrease. … that feels living in this way is meaningful, and which through so living feels satisfaction, certainty, peace, and enjoyment within the heart.
-Changing into this sort of condition is a great result” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Christ’s Talks).
+Gradually, the desire within your heart to gratify your own interests will lessen. … you feel there is meaning and nourishment in living thus.
+Your spirit will be grounded, at peace and gratified.
+Such a state will be yours, as a result of your having let go of your own motives, interests, and selfish desires.
+You will have earned it” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Christ’s Talks).